zahramaslavi/Tribe/README.md

 {"name":"Founders", "description": "The first tribe", "members":7}
 ```

+This is meant to be done through the app, via '/tribe/new' to upload an image with that tribe.

+You can POST to '/tribe/upload' and add the parameter 'image_url' with multi-part data to upload an image and create a new tribe.

 ### Upload a photo

 * POST http://localhost:1337/photo/upload

 * PARAMS: description(string), owner(int id of owner) and topic (int id of topic)

-This is meant to be done through the app, via http://localhost:1337/photo/new
+This is meant to be done through the app, via '/photo/new'